Anna Abrikosova

 Despite Abrikosova's death from spinal cancer after more than a decade of solitary confinement in the Gulag in 1936, because of the surviving sisters of her community, the underground Russian Greek Catholic Church continued to exist on Soviet soil among both the sisters and their many secret converts among the laity, even when there were no longer any Russian Catholic priests left to administer the Sacraments.
-Following their release during the Khrushchev thaw of the mid-1950s, the surviving sisters and their underground Greek Catholic parish communities in both Moscow and Vilnius continued to be secretly ministered to by Ukrainian Catholic priest Fr.
-Volodymyr Prokopiv and by visiting Dominican Friars from the People's Republic of Poland until 1979; when the surviving sisters arranged for Soviet Jewish jazz musician and recent convert Georgii Friedmann to be secretly and illegally ordained by a Bishop of the underground Ukrainian Greek Catholic Church.
-Furthermore, because Nobel Prize-winning Soviet dissident Alexander Solzhenitsyn interviewed the surviving Greek-Catholic Dominican sister Nora Rubashova in Moscow during his research process, Mother Catherine and the persecution of her monastic community are mentioned briefly in the first volume of The Gulag Archipelago.

 Since 2002, Abrikosova's life has been under scrutiny for possible beatification by the Holy See, which considers her a martyr under Vladimir Lenin and Joseph Stalin's religious persecution of the Catholic Church in Russia and, in particular, as a martyr for the cause of Catholic schools and Classical Christian education.
 Abrikosova is one of the seven Soviet-era Martyrs and Confessors whom historian Fr.
 Christopher Lawrence Zugger has termed, "the Passion bearers of the Russian Catholic Exarchate".
 Mother Catherine Abrikosova's current title is Servant of God.

-According to Pavel Parfentiev, the former Postulator for her Sainthood cause, "The early Christians gathered at the tombs of the martyrs for Christ, to render Him praise.
-The martyrs, having given their testimony to the truth of the Gospel, did not die.
-They remain in God and intercede before Him for the needs of the Church and for the needs of those who remain on this earth.
-Those martyrs who suffered for Christ in the twentieth century on the soil of Russia also pray for us.
-We too in our prayers are able to turn to these holy people who have suffered, like Mother Catherine, so that they can offer to God petitions for us.
-There is no doubt that through their intercessory prayer on our behalf God will hear our petitions."